apache/infrastructure-asfyaml/README.md

 <h3 id="branchpro">Branch protection</h3>

 Projects can enable branch protection in their repos, including most of the sub-level protection features such as 'require status checks to pass before merging' , 'approval by at least $n people' , and 'require pull request reviews'.
+For more details on Branch Protection Rules in general, please refer to the [documentation @ GitHub](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches).

 Here are some examples: